AverageHelper/recorded-finance/server/README.md

 v18.17.1
 ```

-The server supports self-hosting out of the box using Express.
+The server supports self-hosting out of the box.
 If you wish to host the back-end using Vercel Serverless Functions, you should set up an account with [Vercel](https://vercel.com) and [PubNub](https://www.pubnub.com).

 ### Compile and Run the Server